Level-FieldAI/lfai-demo/README.md

 ## Powered By

-This application is powered by WhitegloveAI Lab technology and utilizes the Tavus Conversational Video Interface for avatar creation and management.
+This application is powered by Level-field technology and utilizes the Tavus Conversational Video Interface for avatar creation and management.
+# cvi-video-demo